nextgis/docs_ngconnect/source/edit.rst

 .. important::
     While the layer is in edit mode, synchronization is not available.

 If changes have been made to the layer in Web GIS since the last synchronization, further synchronization will not be possible.
-Press the sync symbol by the layer, "Layer status" window will open.
-Press the downward arrow by the "Synchronization" button and in the dropdown menu select **Reset layer**.
-Keep in mind that if you reset the layer, all local changes that had not been synchronized will be lost.

 If the edits made in the cloud were incorrect and you need to replace them with local ones, you can use the `Data overwrite <https://docs.nextgis.com/docs_ngconnect/source/edit.html#connect-data-overwrite>`_ function.